Products

 • Dizziness

-• Iron deficiency anemia (trientine can chelate iron)
+• Iron deficiency anaemia (trientine can chelate iron)

 • Allergic reactions (rare)